pierrediedhiou/cybersecurity-journey/glossary.md

 harder to detect.
 Provides a powerful interactive shell with commands for file management, networking, surveillance and privilege escalation
+- **MIME Type** — Multipurpose Internet Mail Extensions type, a label that identifies the format of a file or content (ex: text/html, image/png)
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services